haade-administrator/haade.fr/_posts/en/2020-02-10-zigbee-comprendre-le-protocole-et-le-maillage.md

 I tried to find on the web articles concerning the protocol and the zigbee mesh and the management of its park of modules but none had been able to meet my expectations, this is how the idea of write such an article.

-Before starting and in order to better understand the writing of this article, you should know that our test environment is based on [**zigbee2mqtt.**](https://www.zigbee2mqtt.io/){:target= "_blank"} It is installed in a docker container and controlled by [**homeassistant core.**](https://www.home-assistant.io/){:target="_blank"} Which itself is also installed in a container.
-The two systems communicate together thanks to a communication server [MQTT.](http://mqtt.org/){:target="_blank"} Which acts as a buffer between the systems and is also installed in a container.
+Before starting and in order to better understand the writing of this article, you should know that our test environment is based on [**zigbee2mqtt.**](https://www.zigbee2mqtt.io/){: target= "_blank"} It is installed in a docker container and controlled by [**homeassistant core.**](https://www.home-assistant.io/){: target="_blank"} Which itself is also installed in a container.
+The two systems communicate together thanks to a communication server [MQTT.](http://mqtt.org/){: target="_blank"} Which acts as a buffer between the systems and is also installed in a container.

 ## Why I chose zigbee2mgtt!